1908 United States presidential election: Candidates

 The radical members of the party supported giving the nomination to Bill Haywood.
 Debs' health was in question until Ben Hanford, a member of the New York delegation, read a letter from Debs stating that he was in good health and would give his support to whoever won the nomination.
-Seymour Stedman, an opponent of Debs, proposed Algie Martin Simons, who had the support of the right-wing in the party, for the nomination.
+Seymour Stedman, an opponent of Debs, proposed Algie Martin Simons, who had the support of the right wing in the party, for the nomination.
 Victor L. Berger proposed Carl D. Thompson for the nomination and it was seconded by Winfield R. Gaylord and Carolyn Lloyd Strobell.
 James F. Carey was nominated by Ida Crouch-Hazlett.
 Max S. Hayes nomination was seconded by Alfred Wagenknecht.
 Phillip H. Callery nominated Debs on May 14, 1908, and it was seconded by John Spargo and he won the nomination on the first ballot with 159 votes out of the 198 cast.
 A motion by Berger and Stedman to make the selection unanimous was approved.
-Carey's name was put up for the vice-presidential nomination by the Massachusetts, Minnesota, and Montana delegations, but he declined to run and Caleb Lipscomb also declined.
-Hanford won the vice-presidential selection with 106 votes on the first ballot and was later made unanimous.
+Carey's name was put up for the vice-presidential nomination by the Massachusetts, Minnesota, and Montana delegations, but he declined to run, and Caleb Lipscomb too declined.
+Hanford won the vice-presidential selection with 106 votes on the first ballot, which was later made unanimous.
 Debs' campaign was managed by J. Mahlon Barnes.
 This was the first time that a candidate besides Debs had been nominated for the Socialist presidential nomination.

 Lincoln Steffens initially believed that Debs was not suitable for the presidency, but later told Brand Whitlock, the mayor of Toledo, Ohio, to vote for Debs after Steffens interviewed Debs and Berger.
 Haywood fundraised for the purchase of a train, which had over 200,000 contributors, that was later named the Red Special.
 Debs' train left on August 30, 1908, and traveled over 9,000 miles and gave 187 speeches over twenty-five days.
 Twenty-two million copies of Appeal to Reason were distributed during the campaign and the newspaper gained 50,000 subscribers.

 Theodore Roosevelt believed that the Socialists would take progressive votes away from Taft and stated that Debs' speeches were "mere pieces of the literature of criminal violence".
-Samuel Gompers, the president of the American Federation of Labor and who had endorsed Bryan, criticized Debs accusing him of receiving secret funding for his train from the Republicans.
-The Socialists published the names of every contributor to the train fund and the amount they donated and also challenged Gompers to a debate, but he refused.
-Former President Grover Cleveland and Chicago Tribune predicted that the Socialists would receive over one million votes.
+Samuel Gompers, the president of the American Federation of Labor and who had endorsed Bryan, criticized Debs, accusing him of receiving secret funding for his train from the Republicans.
+The Socialists published the names of every contributor to the train fund and the amount they donated, and also challenged Gompers to a debate, but he refused.
+Former President Grover Cleveland, and the Chicago Tribune, predicted that the Socialists would receive over one million votes.

 Debs hoped to receive over a million votes, but only received 420,852 votes which was a 20,000 vote increase from the 1904 election.
 Debs stated that the reason for the small increase was due to Democrats who had supported him in 1904 over Parker had voted for Bryan and that those who remained were pure socialist votes.